Abi Summers

 I almost always check the ratings on google maps, but I think the reviews should be taken with a grain of salt.

-If I see a few reviews complaining about how the service, I’m not automatically put off by this because I’m aware that French service is very different to that in the UK.
+If I see reviews complaining about how the service, I’m not automatically put off by this because I’m aware that French service is very different to in other countries.
+Service in France is often slow, and that’s ok with me.

 If someone dreams of eating with a view of the Eiffel Tower, they’re more likely to write a 5 star review even if the quality of the food is not that great because they’re wowed by the Eiffel Tower (and honestly, it’s an incredible piece of architecture).